 The main festival to attend is the Belgian Beer Weekend that takes place in Brussels in early September.
 It features over 70 breweries, gives numerous awards, and entertains the public with a parade of historic beer carts.

-The other festival to attend in late September is the Beer and Hop Festival in Poperinge.
-A colourful tent village offering beer tastings, a Hop Queen election, an international Hop pageant, and live music concerts are on the program for the festival.
+The other festival to attend in late October is the Beer and Hop Festival in Poperinge.
+A colorful tent village offering beer tastings, a Hop Queen election, an international Hop pageant, and live music concerts are on the program for the festival.

 Aside from the large-scale events that showcase well-known and recognizable breweries, there are festivals that place a focus on small producers.
 To gain insight into local beers, you may visit Modeste Bierfestival in Antwerp.
 It's held in late September or early October.

-The same can be said for Brassigaume—a festival in the village of Marbehan, Ardennes.
+The same can be said for Brassigaume—the small breweries international festival in the village of Marbehan, Ardennes.
 In late October, small Belgian and foreign brewers come to the festival to challenge beer-lovers and surprise them with new tastes.